j-yarbrough/j-yarbrough.github.io/readme.md

 - @method: set method
 @action: set action

-### Text input
+### Form inputs

-Used for text inputs.
-Field will only be marked as required if error prop is used
+This covers all form input variants.

+Note that the field label must be included as the inner text for the component.
+\

-- ``<text-input>``
+- ``<text-input>`` for standard inputs
+- ``<email-input>`` for emails.
+Forces inputmode="email" on the field and extra validation logic on submit when used in conjunction with the form wrapper.
+- ``<text-area>`` for multi-line inputs

 Required:

-- @label: Label for the input
-- @name: name for the input, will also serve as ID
+- @name: name for the input.

 Optional props

-- @error: Error message if field is required, input will be optional if this is not used.
+- @required: any value for attribute can be used, will mark field as required and include it in on submit validation if used as child of ``<form-wrapper>``
 - @helper: helper text for input.
-- autocomplete
-- inputmode

-### Textarea

-Textarea input, similar to text input

-- <text-area>

-Required items are same as text input.
-Error has same behavior as text input.
+- @autocomplete allows you to set an autocomplete token for text and email variants

 ### Form Group